daveking63/Analysis-Sensors-Expo/README.md

     <li>Network Analysis among the topics, clusters and tokens (in this case lemmas), followed by the network structure among speakers, companies and topics *** Still in process</li>
 </ul>

-These analysis and their results are contained in 3 separate iPython notebooks.
+These analyses and their results are contained in 3 separate iPython notebooks.
 I've chosen this narrative structure because it makes it easier to understand the individual processes.
 Note: The notebooks are provided in two forms - iPython notebook and a Python program version.